 In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations."
 SFAS 141(R) requires all business combinations completed after the effective date to be accounted for by applying the acquisition method (previously referred to as the purchase method).
-Companies applying this method will have to identify the acquirer, determine the acquisition date and purchase price and recognize at their acquisition-date fair values the identifiable assets acquired, liabilities assumed, and any noncontrolling interests in the acquisition date and recognize a gain on that date if an excess remains.
+Companies applying this method will have to identify the acquirer, determine the acquisition date and purchase price and recognize at their acquisition-date fair values the identifiable assets acquired, liabilities assumed, and any noncontrolling interests in the acquise.
+In the case of a bargain purchase the acquirer is required to reevaluate the measurements of the recognized assets and liabilities at the acquisition date and recognize a gain on that date if an excess remains.
 SFAS 141(R) becomes effective for fiscal periods beginning after December 15, 2008.
 The Company is currently evaluating the impact of SFAS 141(R).

-3. Discontinued Operations
+Discontinued Operations 3.